i4Ds/sgi-bveri-assignments-hs2023/README.md

-# Exercises for BSc Informatik - beverI HS 2023
+# Exercises for BSc Informatik - bveri HS 2023

-This repository is used for the development and distribution of exercises for BSc Informatik - beverI HS 2023
+This repository is used for the development and distribution of exercises for BSc Informatik - bveri HS 2023

 ## Working on the exercises